Welcome from our Chair & Chief Executive

 - publishing the landlord performance data we gather in open, useful and accessible ways;

-- providing them with tools to use the data we publish to help them better understand, compare and challenge their landlord’s performance, and we will continue to develop these tools;
+- providing them with tools to use the data we publish to help them better understand, compare and challenge their landlord’s performance;

-- continuing to provide an effective way for tenants to raise concerns about landlord significant performance failures; and
+- continuing to provide an effective way for tenants to raise concerns about significant performance failures by landlords; and

-- promoting to landlords the importance of involving tenants and others who use their services in the scrutiny of their performance to inform their self-assurance and the development of services.
+- further promoting to landlords the importance of involving tenants and others who use their services in the scrutiny of their performance to inform their self-assurance.

-We will be keeping a strong focus on people who are or have experienced homelessness by:
+We will keep a strong focus on people who are or have experienced homelessness by: